Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.rst

 * | Name
   | If provided, the check prints this instead of the OID.
 * | Re-Calc
-  | Feel free to use any Python Code based on the variable ``value``, which contains the result of the SNMPGET operation on the given OID.
+  | Feel free to use any Python Code based on the variables ``value`` and ``values``, which contain the result of the SNMPGET operation on the given OID.
 * | Unit
   | This is the "Unit of Measurement", case-insensitiv.